 You can have the plan premium taken out of your monthly Social Security (SSA) or Railroad Retirement Board (RRB) check.
-Access the Member Portal to initiate this request yourself or contact Customer Service for more information on how to pay your penalty this way.
-We will be happy to help you set this up.
+Access the Member Website (EverythingEssence.com) to initiate this request yourself.
+The link to the online Payment Option Form is on the "My Coverage" tab.
+Contact Customer Service for more information on how to pay your penalty this way.
 (Phone numbers for Customer Service are printed on the back cover of this document.)